Google 4.6 ★★★★★

 For now, the $500 Contract Administration Fee is simply another cost of doing business in the DVC resale market.
 Both buyers and sellers need to factor it into their planning, but it shouldn't fundamentally change anyone's approach to DVC ownership.

-If you're considering selling your contract, don't rush to list it before January 2026 unless you were already planning to sell.
-The market will adapt to this fee, and waiting a few months won't significantly impact your sale proceeds.
+If you're considering selling your contract, list it when you're ready to sell.
+The market adapts to fee changes quickly, and waiting won't significantly impact your proceeds.
+If you're buying, understand the total cost upfront and make your offer accordingly.

-For buyers, understand that this fee exists and plan accordingly.
-Work with an experienced broker who can explain all costs upfront and help you structure a transaction that works for your budget.
+For buyers and sellers alike, work with an experienced broker who can explain all costs upfront and help you structure a transaction that works for your budget.
+At DVC Sales, we've been handling resale transactions since 1999.
+We'll walk you through every fee, every timeline, and every step of the process.
+No surprises.

 Ready to browse DVC resale contracts?